-Question Answer Marks EITHER 3(a) Discuss some of the ways Soyinka develops the role and characterisation of Chume in the two plays.
-Mark according to the levels of response marking criteria.
-25 OR Mark according to the levele of respense marking enteria.
-OK 3(b) Discuss Soyinka's presentation of the relationship between Jero and Rebecca in the following extract from Jero's Metamorphosis .
-In your answer you should pay close attention to Soyinka's dramatic methods and their effects.
+Question Answer Marks EITHER 3(a) Discuss some of the ways Soyinka presents different characters' desire for money.
+25 Mark according to the levels of response marking criteria.
+OR 3(b) How does Soyinka shape an audience's response to Jero in the following extract from Jero's Metamorphosis ?
+You should pay close attention to his dramatic methods and their effects in your answer.
 25 Mark according to the levels of response marking criteria.